 Does this mean everyone will accept your credentials??
 No. There is a lot of educational snobbery and arrogance in the halls of academia.
 Sometimes even online degrees from USA accredited colleges are not accepted.
 Whether or not your prospective employer accepts your credentials depends on many factors.
 It is convenient to assert: “Your degree is from an online college”.
 However, most employers now understand and see the value in alternative, non-traditional education, and if they feel you can contribute to their operation and success, you will be hired.
 They realize that it is the body of work and any dissertation completed by a student in a program that is important and not so much whether a program is “accredited”.

-Being a foreign educational institution whose degrees are accepted for employment in the US based on equivalency with accredited colleges and universities as determined by a foreign credential evaluation service is the way for us to go.
+Being a foreign educational institution whose degrees are accepted for employment in the US based on equivalency with accredited colleges is the way for us to go.